 |Surveillance and Communications|

 How to Prepare for the Mechanical Comprehension Subtest?

-Learning about the following concepts and principles will help you prepare well for the ASVAB Mechanical Comprehension subtest:
+Learning about the following concepts and principles will help you prepare well for this sub-test:

 - Mechanical terminology- The description of simple machines, motion, force, load, weight etc which are a part of the terminology associated with this field could be learnt by using flash cards.
 Many times, it so happens that candidates do not do well in this subtest because they lack mechanical vocabulary.
 Therefore, be thorough with mechanical terminology.

-- Arithmetic Problems- Most often questions in the ASVAB Mechanical Comprehension involves solving simple mathematical problems.
+- Arithmetic Problems- Most often questions in the Mechanical Comprehension test involve solving simple mathematical problems.
 It is best to learn to solve these problems in an easy and fast method as this will save time.

 - Force and Motion- Learn about velocity, momentum, acceleration, force etc. The differences and relation between these concepts should also be learnt thoroughly.
 Many of the questions in this subtest are based on these concepts.

 - Strength and Density- You must also improve your knowledge about weight and load distribution.
 At the same time, you must understand the concept of buoyancy and other related phenomena.

 - Simple Machines- It is important to understand and learn how simple machines work.
 The concepts of lever, pulley, gears and springs are also frequently asked.

 All the questions in the sub-test are simple if you learn the above said concepts and principles thoroughly.
 After you have learnt them, take as many practice tests as possible.
 This will exactly show you the areas you are good at and the areas you need to study more.
 This way, before the actual ASVAB, you can be thorough and ace this subtest with confidence and get the job of your dreams.